brendt/stitcher.io/src/content/blog/2018-06-05-acquisition-by-giants.md

 Yesterday, Microsoft acquired GitHub.
-While I don't think GitHub is in any immediate danger of becoming obsolete or feature bloated;
+I don't think GitHub is in any immediate danger of becoming obsolete or feature bloated.
-we should think about what this acquisition, one of many; means.
+But we should think about what this acquisition, one of many; means.

 I say many, because GitHub isn't by far Microsoft's first big acquisition.
 Think of Skype and Nokia a few years back, or Linkedin and Minecraft more recently.